Stochastic star formation activity of galaxies within the first billion years probed by JWST: Conclusion

 \section{Conclusion}

-The aim of this work is to model the SFH of high-redshift galaxies ($6<z<12$) by testing different levels of stochasticity in the SFH assumption, and study the evolution of galaxies' burstiness, in order to put constraints on the UV dispersion at these redshifts.
-To do so, we implemented and tested a stochastic SFH to reproduce the emission of high-redshift galaxies.
+The aim of this work is to model the SFH of high redshift galaxies ($6<z<12$) by testing different levels of stochasticity in the SFH assumption, and study the evolution of galaxies' burstiness, in order to put constraints on the UV dispersion at these redshifts.
+To do so, we implemented and tested a stochastic SFH to reproduce the emission of high redshift galaxies.

 \begin{itemize} \item By following the approach described in \cite{CaplarTacchella19}, we modeled SFR fluctuations with time series that are computed through correlated Gaussian random numbers, defined by a PSD \citep[see also][]{Faisst24}.
 This approach is implemented in the SED modeling code \cigale\ and allows to well reproduce the colors of observed galaxies at $6<z<12$. \item Using a simulated set of galaxies' SEDs, we find that assuming a high level of stochasticity (quantified by $\sigma_{run}$) for the SFH results in better fit quality (based on $\chi^2$ distributions) than a smooth SFH assumption (close to $\tau$-delayed SFH), especially for highly bursty galaxies.
 This result is confirmed when applied on real observations from the JADES sample. \item Comparing galaxies' properties obtained for different levels of stochasticity on the SFR-stellar mass plane, we find that a smooth SFH results in a very tight relation between SFR and stellar mass at $z\geq6$ while the scatter of the relation increases with increasing level of stochasticity up to yield a weak relation at $z>7$ (from a Spearman test).
 This highlights again the importance of SFH assumptions in constraining galaxies MS, as already found in the literature. \end{itemize}